Thunder River (ride)

 Thunder River is a river rapids ride located at two American amusement parks.
 The first opened in 1980 at Six Flags AstroWorld in Houston, Texas, which was the first of its kind in the world.
 The popularity led to other similar installations at various Six Flags theme parks throughout the 1980s.
 Only two with this name remain.
-One currently operates at Six Flags Over Georgia in Austell, Georgia; the other operates at Six Flags St. Louis in Eureka, Missouri.
+One currently operates at Six Flags Over Georgia in Austell, Georgia; the other operates at Mid America Adventure in Eureka, Missouri.

 History

 The original Thunder River at Six Flags AstroWorld was the brainchild of the park's general manager, Bill Crandall.
 He enjoyed white water rafting and was intrigued with the artificial river created for the canoe/kayaking slalom competition at the 1972 Summer Olympics in Munich, Germany.
 While watching the competition he came up with the idea of adapting the concept into an amusement park attraction.
 Six Flags partnered with Intamin Amusements Rides and Crandall worked closely with the company for seven years.
 Following six months of construction, the world's first river rapids ride opened at AstroWorld in 1980.

 The Six Flags marketing team came up with the name Thunder River.
 Being the prototype, the ride was plagued with operational difficulties the first year, but changes were made to the original and those design changes were implemented in subsequent installations.
 The water ride became popular leading to six more river rapids installations at other Six Flags theme parks in the 1980s, including Six Flags Over Georgia in 1982 and at Six Flags St. Louis in 1983 both of which were also named Thunder River.

 Thunder River at Six Flags AstroWorld was closed throughout the 2001 season, but it reopened in 2002 following a major refurbishment.
 AstroWorld, and subsequently Thunder River, closed permanently following the 2005 season.